 3.2 We disclose your account data and customer relationship data to our shipping partners as reasonably necessary for the shipment of your purchases and only for that.
 We may disclosure your usage data and account data only after your consent to our marketing partner Mailchimp for the specific marketing purposes you consent to choose.
 We may disclose your usage data to our live chat partner LiveChat if you choose to contact us via their service or/and for the purposes of analyzing the use of our website.

-3.3 Financial transactions relating to our website and services are handled by our payment services providers, namely Paypal and 2Checkout.
+3.3 Financial transactions relating to our website and services are handled by our payment services providers, namely Paypal and Stripe.
 We will share transaction data with our payment services providers only to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds.
-You can find information about the payment services providers' privacy policies and practices at:

 3.4 In addition to the specific disclosures of personal data set out in this Section 4, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defense of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.